-Rocket.Chat and Slack are renowned for their unique features that offer a one-stop solution to the companies for all their communicational needs.
+Rocket.Chat and Slack are renowned for their unique features that offer a one-stop solution.
 Before you take a leap and choose one of them, let’s look at the comparison of Slack vs. Rocket.Chat in terms of pricing, features, customer service, supported platforms, and so on.

 Slack is available on almost all platforms such as Chrome, iOS, Android, macOS and Windows.